Project: “New Investments for Quality and Logistics Optimization in the Context of Industry 4.0” – Funded by the Marche Region Marche ID 17365)

 - optimization of production quality.

-Inim and manufactures its products at its own factory in Italy (Monteprandone – AP).
-This strategic choice contrasts with the tactical choices made by other Italian competitors who have preferred to relocate production to the Far East, maximizing short-term profits but essentially laying the foundations for a drastic reduction (if not annihilation) of their industrial capacity.
-To support this strategic choice, the company has had to equip itself with the latest technologies linked to an "Industry 4.0" concept, which automate the production process and make it part of a complex, digitally controlled business system.
-For example, in order to carry out the manufacturing cycle in Italy, and in particular within the factory, Inim has equipped Inim with several SMD (Surface Mounting Devices) component assembly lines.
-Since its inception, Inim also Inim an in-house testing department that performs parametric and functional testing of the electronic boards produced in the same factory.
+Inim designs and manufactures its products at its own facility in Italy (Monteprandone – AP).
+This strategic choice stands in contrast to the tactical decisions made by other Italian competitors, who have opted to relocate production to the Far East in order to maximize short-term profits, but in doing so have essentially laid the groundwork for a drastic reduction (if not the complete elimination) of their industrial capacity.
+To support this strategic choice, the company had to equip itself with the most modern technologies associated with the “Industry 4.0” concept, which automate the production process and integrate it into a complex, digitally controlled corporate system.
+For example, in order to carry out the manufacturing cycle in Italy, and specifically within the plant, Inim has equipped itself with several component assembly lines using SMD (Surface Mounting Devices) technology.
+Furthermore, since its inception, Inim has maintained an in-house testing department that performs parametric and functional testing of the electronic boards produced in the same plant.

 The Marche Region Marche facilitated this innovation process by helping to acquire a wide range of sophisticated equipment that aligns with the Industry 4.0 paradigm:

-- two automatic needle bed testing machines for the latest generation of printed circuit boards (PCBs).
-The investment minimizes the time and costs involved in verifying the functionality and quality of boards assembled with surface mount devices (SMDs);
+- two state-of-the-art automatic needle-bed testers for printed circuit boards (PCBs).
+This investment minimizes the time and cost required to verify the functionality and quality of boards assembled with surface-mount devices (SMDs);

-- a laser labeler that does not produce paper and prints the label directly onto the product;
+- a laser label printer that produces no paper and prints the label directly onto the product;

-- two automated vertical warehouses that allow the SMD and PTH components needed for the production of electronic boards to be stored in a compact space.
+- two automated vertical storage systems that allow for the storage, in a compact space, of the SMD and PTH components needed for the production of electronic circuit boards.

 In addition, the Marche Region Marche contributed to job growth and the hiring of interns.